NikolaChuchukov/bookstore-api-test-project/README.md

 ## Generating a report

 Results of the tests are stored in the target/allure-results directory.
 To generate report, after the test run, run the following command in terminal "allure generate target/allure-results".

 If you want to see the report immidiately you can run "allure serve target/allure-results" and the report will be opened in the default browser.

 There is a report example in the source of this github repo under allure-report.
+To see it you can open the index.html file in a browser.